 with app.app_context(): # now you can use get_db()

 Now in each request handling function you can access g.db to get the current open database connection.
 To simplify working with SQLite, a row factory function is useful.
 It is executed for every result returned from the database to convert the result.
-For instance in order to get dictionaries instead of tuples this can be used:
+For instance in order to get dictionaries instead of tuples this could be inserted into get_db:

 Or even simpler: